PX4/PX4-user_guide/en/telemetry/crsf_telemetry.md

 ## Radio System Setup

-To use CRSF telemetry you will need a [TBS Crossfire radio system](#tbs-radio-systems) or [ExpressLRS radio system](#expresslrs-radio-systems) that includes both a transmitter and receiver (from the same vendor).
+To use CRSF telemetry you will need a [TBS Crossfire radio system](#tbs-radio-systems) or [ExpressLRS radio system](#expresslrs-radio-systems) that includes an [RC controller](#rc-controllers) with a transmitter, and a receiver (from the same vendor).

 :::note
 An RC radio system historically consisted of a ground-based controller that transmitted to an on-vehicle receiver.
-Even though many radio systems are now bidirectional, the ground module is still referred to as the transmitter, and the air unit is called a receiver.
+Even though many radio systems are now bidirectional, the ground module may still be referred to as the transmitter, and the air unit may be called a receiver.
 :::

 Generally you will need to separately setup and configure the transmitter and receiver, and then _bind_ them together.

-At transmitter might come as an integral part of a handheld controller, or it might be a separate module that you plug into a controller like the FrSky Taranis.
+A transmitter might come as an integral part of an [RC controller](#rc-controllers), or it might be a separate module that you plug into a controller.
-If it is a separate module you will need to connect it to your handheld controller, and you may also need to update the module software on the transmitter to a firmware that supports CRSF, such as OpenTX or EdgeTx.
+If it is a separate module then you may also need to update the module software on the transmitter to firmware that supports CRSF, such as OpenTX or EdgeTx.
-Either way you will need to configure the transmitter to enable CRSF.
+In both cases you will need to configure the transmitter to enable CRSF.

-The receiver must be wired to a spare port (UART) on the Flight Controller.
+The receiver must be [wired](#wiring) to a spare port (UART) on the Flight Controller.
-At this point you can _bind_ the transmitter and receiver together.
+Then you can _bind_ the transmitter and receiver together.

 Instructions for the steps above are covered in